bob-crutchley/spring-boot-hello-world/README.md

     ```bash
     gcloud container clusters create spring-boot-hello-world
     ```
-- The Deployment and Service for the application can be made by running this command fromt the project root:
+- The Deployment and Service for the application can be made by running this command from the project root:
     ```bash
     kubectl create -f kubernetes
     ```